SAP-samples/cloud-cap-samples-java/README.md

 The **domain models** are defined using [CDS entity definitions](https://cap.cloud.sap/docs/cds/cdl#entity-and-type-definitions).

 By default, an in-memory or optionally a file-based SQLite database is used for **data persistency**.
-Once productively deployed to SAP Business Platform, SAP HANA can be used.
+Once productively deployed to SAP Business Technology Platform, SAP HANA can be used.

 **Services** are defined using [CDS Service Models](https://cap.cloud.sap/docs/cds/cdl#services).
 The **OData V4 Protocol Adapter** translates the CDS service models into corresponding OData schemas and maps the incoming OData requests to the corresponding CDS services.